 Recently, I was tasked to add a MySQL database GUI for a client and came up against an issue where the database server wasn’t properly configured to accept remote connections.
 This can be a bit tricky to pull off, but it’s not impossible.

 SEE: Take advantage of TechRepublic Premium’s back-end developer hiring kit.

-I’m going to walk you through the process of configuring MySQL 8 such that not only can you connect to it remotely, but you can also connect with a user that has full access to all databases.
+I’m going to walk you through the process of configuring MySQL 8 to connect to it remotely as a user with access to all databases.
 Understand, this can be considered a security issue for some instances, so you want to make absolutely certain that not only is your LAN secure but you’re using very strong passwords for the MySQL users (which you should be doing anyway).

 With that said, let’s get this configuration up and running.

 To make this connection, you’ll need a running instance of MySQL and either a Linux machine to test the connection or any number of MySQL clients that allow for remote connection setup.
 You’ll also need a user on the MySQL server with sudo privileges.

 The first thing we must do is configure MySQL for remote connections.
 To do this:

 - Log into your MySQL database server and open the configuration file with the command: